chynnalew/PlacesYouveBeenCSharp/README.md

 ### Installation

-* Clone [this](github.com/yourName/repoName) repository, or download and open the Zip on your local machine
+* Clone [this](github.com/chynnalew/PlacesYouveBeenCSharp) repository, or download and open the Zip on your local machine
-* Open the FOLDER NAME folder in your preferred text editor
+* Open the PlacesYouveBeenCSharp folder in your preferred text editor
 * Restore and build the project:
-  - Navigate to the PlacesYouveBeen.Solutions/PlacesYouveBeen folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the project dependencies -- Run the command "$ dotnet build" to build and compile the project -- Run the command "$ dotnet run" to build and compile the project
+  - Navigate to the PlacesYouveBeenCSharp/PlacesYouveBeen folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the project dependencies -- Run the command "$ dotnet build" to build and compile the project -- Run the command "$ dotnet run" to build and compile the project
+* To run the tests:
+  - Navigate to the PlacesYouveBeenCSharp/PlacesYouveBeen.tests folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the test project dependencies -- Run the command "$ dotnet build" to build and compile the test project
+  - In the terminal run the command "$ dotnet test"

 ## Known Bugs